Rippling/OpenAPIDocs/docs/b-Partners.md

 ## The Development Process

+To develop an integrated application on Rippling, you will follow the development process listed below.

 <!-- theme: success -->

 > 1. Submit your Development Package
-> 2. Build the Application Against Rippling's Test Environment
+> 2. Build the Integration Against Rippling's Test Environment
 > 3. Receive Approval from the Rippling Development Team
-> 4. Launch the Application in Rippling's Production Environment
+> 4. Launch the Integration in Rippling's Production Environment

 ### Submit your Development Package

-To get started with building an application on Rippling you will need to submit a Rippling development package over email to [application.partnerships@rippling.com](mailto:application.partnerships@rippling.com).
+To get started with building an integration on Rippling you will need to submit a Rippling development package over email to [application.partnerships@rippling.com](mailto:application.partnerships@rippling.com).

 The Rippling development package should consist of the assets listed below.

 - **Application Listing Assets**
 - **Configuration Properties**

-In return, you will receieve your Rippling App Testing Package.
-The Rippling App Testing Package consists of the following information.

-- Staging Client ID
-- Staging Client Secret
-- Application Name
-- Staging Account Credentials for testing

-Once you have built and tested the integration, the Rippling team may ask for a demo (either live or as a video) of your integration before approval.
-Once your integration has been approved, Rippling will provide you with the Rippling App Production Package.

-- Production Client ID
-- Production Client Secret
-- Application Name
-- Test Account Credentials for testing the application in production

-To launch the application, the Rippling team will ask for live or recorded demo of your application in order to approve the application in the Rippling App Shop.
-Once the team has approved the integration, the application will be made live in the Rippling App Shop.

 <!-- theme: success -->